gignupg/Movie-Subtitles/README.md

 > Note: Movie Subtitles supports `.txt`, `.srt`, and `.sub` files.
 If your subtitles are inside a compressed archive/zip folder, you will have to extract/unzip them first.

-## Subtitles Anywhere

-Movie Subtitles works on almost all video/movie streaming platforms such as Amazon Prime, Disney Plus, Netflix (with some restrictions), Youtube, Vimeo, Twitch and many more!

 ## Useful Features

 Didn't catch a phrase?
 Listen to it again by clicking the arrow next to the subtitles.
+Make sure to enable the silence indicator in the settings before using this feature!

 ![previous sentence](src/assets/screenshots/previous-sentence.png)